kaizhu717/kaizhu717/content/teaching/Deep Learning for Business Analytics/index.md

 location:
 address:

-summary: I help design and develop a new course about Python and Neural Network for business analytics as part of the recently launched Master of Science in Business Analytics program at Questrom School of Business, Boston University
+summary: I help design and develop a new course about Python and Neural Network for business analytics...
 abstract: ""

 # Talk start and end times.